rich-frost/webcams/README.md

 ### Configure your .env.local file

-Rename the `.env.local.sample` to `.env.local` and add the countries and locations you want to render in the application.
+Rename the `.env.local.sample` to `.env.local` and add the regions and locations you want to render in the application.

-For more countries, add to the `NEXT_PUBLIC_COUNTRIES` variable, i.e. NEXT_PUBLIC_COUNTRIES=spain,greece
+For more regions, add to the `NEXT_PUBLIC_REGIONS` variable, i.e. NEXT_PUBLIC_REGIONS=North|uk,South|uk

-For each country you will need an equivalent locations record listing all the locations `,` separated.
+For each region you will need an equivalent locations record listing all the locations `,` separated.
 For each location it should be listed as Location display name and camera identifier separated by a `|`; i.e. `Madrid FC|madrid-fc`

 ### Running the app locally: